 Day 1: Bishkek

-Next we checked out Mystic Spa, which had good reviews on TripAdvisor.
+We enjoyed getting spa treatments at Mystic Spa, which has good reviews on TripAdvisor.
 The massages were an excellent price and started from $17 USD for a one-hour classic massage.
 We booked the 90-minute honey massage and were satisfied with our treatment.

 Day 2: Kochkor